rhicspin/cnipol/README.md

 to `masym`.
 Executing the following command will create a `<meas_list>` directory in $CNIPOL_RESULTS_DIR with a ROOT file containing summary histograms:

-    masym -m <meas_list>
+    ./masym -m <meas_list>

 Here <meas_list> is a plain text file with a list of measurements to process.
 This file is assumed to exist in $CNIPOL_RESULTS_DIR/runXX/lists/ and to have one `<meas_id>` per line.

 Optionally, the analyzer can provide a plain text file
-$CNIPOL_RESULTS_DIR/runXX/hjet_pol with H-Jet polarization values, and one file
+$CNIPOL_RESULTS_DIR/runXX/hjet_pol with H-Jet polarization values.
-$CNIPOL_RESULTS_DIR/runXX/cdev_info/cdev_NNNNN per fill NNNNN containing intensity and other beam parameters.
 Information from these text files will be used by `masym` in the summary plots.
-Information from CDEV can be extracted using the following script on the acnlin CAD cluster:

-    $CNIPOL_DIR/script/get_fill_info.sh <NNNNN>

-where <NNNNN> must be replaced with an actual fill number.

-Similarly to `masym` we provide a program to study time dependences in a set of alpha-calibration measurements.
+Similarly to `masym`, we provide a program to study time dependences in a set of alpha-calibration measurements.
 This program is called `malpha` and can be invoked as:

-    malpha -m <meas_list>
+    ./malpha -m <meas_list>

 where `<meas_list>` is a file in `$CNIPOL_RESULTS_DIR/runXX/lists/` with a list of unique names corresponding to measurements recorded by the polarimeters when